juanda/itePAPIas/README.md

 This software provides an easy-to-deploy PAPI authentication server.

+PAPI is a system for providing access control to restricted information resources across the Internet.
+It intends to keep authentication as an issue local to the organization the user belongs to, while leaving the information providers full control over the resources they offer (http://papi.rediris.es/).

 ## Installation

 * Get the code.
 The easier and quicker way to do that is by downloading from: